 You may ask an individual who is personally known to you and who you trust and accepts to represent you to obtain your driver’s abstract on your behalf.
 You have to complete the Driver Abstract Consent (REG3387) form (pdf) by checking the 5(1)(a) box, dating, and signing PART 1 of the form.
 You may send the completed form directly to that individual or to the registry agent providing service to you.

-The individual representing you must be physically present in the office of the registry agent, present the appropriate photo ID, and sign and complete the Driver Abstract Statement of Intent (REG3388) form (pdf).
+The individual representing you must be physically present in the office of the registry agent, present the appropriate photo ID, and sign and complete the Driver Abstract Statement of Intent (REG3388) form (pdf) NEW May 13th, 2015.
 The form must be signed and dated in front of a registry agent clerk that also signs the form as a witness.

 Requesting a Copy of a Minor's Abstract in the Office of a Registry Agent